Updated: August 25, 2023

 - Understand local regulations: Familiarize yourself with local rental laws and regulations to ensure compliance and avoid legal issues.

-- Calculate expected return on investment: Evaluate the potential return on investment based on property costs and projected rental income.
+- Calculate the expected return on investment: Evaluate the potential return on investment based on property costs and projected rental income.

 - Consider property management services: Assess whether hiring a property management company would be beneficial to handle tenant relations and maintenance.